There is a video making the rounds through an email with the subject header being titled “Fair Warning… I saw this on NBC News last night”.

 This is nothing new!

-Inpatient verse Observation has been the standard process for admitting patients under Medicare coverage since the dawn of Medicare.
-Even more frightening,is that this “Fair Warning” is on page 32 of Medicare’s fantastic handbook, aptly titled “Medicare and You”, where it states very clearly, after a big blue highlighted arrow, that:
+Inpatient verse Observation is the standard process for admitting patients under Medicare coverage since the dawn of Medicare.
+Even more frightening is the fact that this “Fair Warning” is on page 32 of Medicare’s fantastic handbook, aptly titled “Medicare and You”.

 “Staying overnight in a hospital doesn’t always mean you’re an inpatient.
 You only become an inpatient when a hospital formally admits you as an inpatient, after a doctor orders it.
 You’re still an outpatient if you’ve not been formally admitted as an inpatient, even if you’re getting emergency department services, observation services, outpatient surgery, lab tests, or X-rays.
 You or a family member should always ask if you’re an inpatient or an outpatient each day during your stay, since it affects what you pay and whether you’ll qualify for Part A coverage in a skilled nursing facility”.

-Ultimately, Medicare is and has been screaming at its beneficiaries for years about this so called internet phenomenon and the one other industry, the financial one, which happens to help people plan for retirement and claims to be experts on the subject, find this rule to be “far worse and less known” than even the Medicare “means testing rules” which were just implemented in 2007.
+Ultimately, Medicare is screaming at its beneficiaries for years about this internet phenomenon and the one other industry, the financial one, which happens to help people plan for retirement and states to be the experts on the subject, find this rule to be “far worse” than even the Medicare “means testing rules”.

 Eventually, there will come a time when those that sought financial advice will reach the age of needing care and they will feel the brunt of today’s planning or lack thereof.
 Their savings will have been depleted, their options of generating any more income or cash will have all but dried up and they will be left the very hard decision of what to do when it comes to either their health or their lifestyle (eating).